10 Lisbon Top Attractions that You Need to Add to your Lisbon, Portugal Bucket List ASAP (as soon as possible because I am the worst with acronyms).

 2. Stroll through Alfama (it’s a neighborhood in Lisbon so I don’t have to list all the boring info like the address.
 Hip hip hooray)

-Okay, so when I asked for a list of “things to do in Lisbon” (sorry, I’m really not that original) the one thing that EVERYONE kept putting at the top of this cliched list was Alfama.
+Okay, so when I asked for a list of “things to do in Lisbon” (sorry, I’m really not that original) the one thing that EVERYONE kept raving about was all the fun things to do in Alfama district.
 Now at first I was none too excited because it wasn’t a site per say because I wanted a big name site with bells and whistles and fireworks and a ticker tape parade (weird American thing).
 Instead of being any of those thing, Alfama is simply a historic district that is found in Lisbon.
 I promise though, it’s not lame.
 Along these charming streets like a multitude of enchanting buildings that are bathed in vivacious colors that are illuminated in a series of exquisite local tiles that come in any and every geometric pattern imaginable.

 Yeah, I wasn’t super excited because who really wants to be told that one of the top things to do in Lisbon is walk through the city?
 Talk about a downer.
 That activity seemed kind of lame to me and I started to doubt if I would actually find Lisbon interesting.
 But Alfame totally blew me away.
 Between the architecture, tile work, and historic trams whizzing up and down this hilly metropolis, you are transported back to a simpler time; a time in which Twilight was just a time of day (not a book) and the only cell phones available to you were Carrier Pigeons.
 So take a moment to stroll along the tiled sidewalks and cobbled streets of this neighborhood (hopefully without breaking an ankle or two) and marvel at the fact that not all of Lisbon has been completely and totally gentrified (yet).